grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ```
 <br/>

-If your Openstack-packstack installation completed successfully all line items will be green and you will output similiar to this when it is complete.
+If your Openstack-packstack installation completed successfully all line items will be green and you will see this output.
 <br/>

 __Note:__ It typically takes ~ 30 minutes for the installation to complete.